mshagirov/pythonlab/_01-introduction/08_containers.md

 > Immutable objects can't be modified after they are created. `str` and `tuple` are examples of immutable sequence types.

-Examples of Python containers with *unordered* collections are dictionaries and sets.
-You can also store any type of Python object in dictionaries and sets.
+Dictionaries and sets are examples of Python containers with *unordered* collections.
+You can also store any type of Python object in dictionaries.
+Sets, on the other hand, are for storing only immutable objects.

 - `dict`: dictionaries store objects as key-value pairs or key-value maps and do not guarantee the order of the collection unlike lists and tuples.